Next Start Date: September 16, 2019

 - What's included: 40+ hours of coaching practice, including 32+ ICF coaching hours towards ICF credential

-The 22-page program handbook provides detailed information on the program curriculum, course outlines, benefits, coaches and instructors, and Coaching@UBC.
-It also contains important policies and admission requirements.
+The 22-page program handbook provides detailed information on the curriculum, courses, benefits, coaches and instructors, and Coaching@UBC, as well as important policies and admission requirements.
+You can also view and download a term-by-term program outline with learning outcomes.

 September Application Deadline: Tuesday, July 2, 2019